lukmnh/spring-customJDBC/README.md

 this project for inserted Form TravelRequest on company using tech :
 Springboot JDBC for the backend (server-side),
-ReactJS (the UI) for frontend.
+ReactJS (the UI) for frontend (not yet implemented).

-in module included :
+in module included feat:
 register employee,
 login using spring security (not yet implemented), form for insert travel request,